 Shopping Ads allows you to find two different types of keywords:

 - Long-tail keywords

 Google will use your product titles to match your products to search queries in order to find what products it will show in the Shopping ads section.

 For example, if you see the color of a product appear in search terms, then don’t just add that color.
-Add all the colors in across all product-level keywords you have.
-This is the best way to succeed with keyword research for ecommerce campaigns.
+Add all the colors across all product-level keywords you have.
+This is the best way to succeed with keyword research for eCommerce campaigns.

 Google Search Console

 Organic keywords suddenly disappeared from Google Analytics back in 2011 and they never came back.
 Fortunately, Google has expanded its Search Console (formerly known as Webmaster Tools) to include more information such as keywords, impressions, clicks, and average position.

 If you have decent organic visibility, then you’ll be able to find a lot of good ideas for new keywords you’re not currently using in Google Ads.

 It’s pretty straightforward to look through your results in the Search Console, but I have a couple of preferred ways to prioritize what to look for, particularly if this is the first time you’re reviewing the search query list for keyword ideas: